kamicane/mootools-color/README.md

 MooTools Color
 ==============

-The new Iteration of Color.js for MooTools.
-This file works with MooTools 1.2.1
+Color.js ported from 2.o to stand-alone js.
+Requires a browser with Array.prototype.map support.